Ontario Premier Doug Ford is revealing that he’s eagerly awaiting Taylor Swift’s upcoming stint in Toronto as part of her hyper-successful Eras Tour.

 Never miss a moment: Download the new CP24 app now

-“These economic impact numbers show that Taylor Swift and the Eras Tour will have an enormously positive and significant economic impact on Toronto and our local economy,” Mayor Olivia Chow said in a statement accompanying the news release issued Tuesday.
-“Toronto is excited to welcome another major event this November that will contribute millions of dollars in direct spending and support local businesses and jobs.”
+“Toronto is excited to welcome another major event this November that will contribute millions of dollars in direct spending and support local businesses and jobs,” she said.

 The sold-out concerts come at an opportune time in the city, Destination Toronto said, adding that business travel is starting to wind down for the year and the holiday travel season has not yet picked up.

 In fact, as of Sept.
-29, the tourism group said hotel bookings for the Eras Tour dates in the downtown area are up 83 per cent and up 36 per cent across the city, year-over-year.
+29, the tourism group said hotel bookings for The Eras Tour dates are up 83 per cent in the downtown area compared to the previous year.
+Bookings are up 36 per cent across the city, year-over-year.

 It’s estimated that 240,000 Taylor Swift fans will flock to the six dates next month.